t-davidson/fragile-families-challenge/README.md

 # Black Box Models and Sociological Explanations: Predicting High School GPA Using Neural Networks

+***NOTE 11/12/18: An [updated version of this code](https://github.com/t-davidson/ffc-socius) has been created to help to ensure replicability.
+If you are interested in running the code or sections of it please use the code in that repository.
+The code contained in this repository includes output (viewable in the Jupyter notebooks) that corresponds to that reported in the published paper.
+If you plan to compare the results in the paper to the code then please use this repository.***

 ## Introduction

 This repository contains code to reproduce the results of my final submissions for the [Fragile Families Challenge](http://www.fragilefamilieschallenge.org) as described in the paper submitted to Socius.
 A pre-print is available [here](https://osf.io/preprints/socarxiv/7nsrf/).